New York State Thruway Authority

-The New York State Thruway Authority (NYSTA) is a public benefit corporation in New York State, United States.
+The New York State Thruway Authority (NYSTA) is a public benefit corporation in the U.S. state of New York.
 The NYSTA was formed in 1950 with the responsibility of constructing, maintaining, and operating the New York State Thruway, a system of limited-access highways within the state.

 Organization

 In August 2017, Matthew J. Driscoll was appointed by Governor Andrew Cuomo as the Acting Executive Director of the New York State Thruway Authority.
 The executive officers report to a 6-member board of directors.
 In 2017, the authority had operating expenses of $872.17 million, an outstanding debt of $8.827 billion, and a staffing level of 3,754 people.

 The authority operates without financial assistance from the state of New York.
 All debt is paid for through tolls and fees.

 History

 Formation

 A toll superhighway connecting the major cities of the state of New York that would become part of a larger nationwide highway network was proposed as early as 1949.
 Construction was initially administered by the state Department of Public Works, however in the following year, the New York State Legislature passed the Thruway Authority Act creating the New York State Thruway Authority, an independent public corporation, which would build and manage the Thruway.
 The project was to be financed through toll revenue bonds and self-liquidating by receipt of tolls, rents, concessions, and other income.
 The act also stipulated NYSTA adopt a hybrid system of tolls, with barrier tolls collected in urban areas, and long-distance tickets issued in rural areas.